Culture Takes Action framework

 - Expand definitions of Culture beyond notions of commodity, virtuosity or as a carrier of messages, and include ideas of Culture connecting us to place.

-7. Ecological innovation
+7. Ecological innovation & design

 - Explore the potential of technology for new and ecologically beneficial forms of cultural value, production and exchange.